 - Intestinal infections caused by Campylobacter and Salmonella.

-Pregnant women and nursing mothers should discuss the use of PPIs with their health care provider, although recent studies suggest that PPIs do not pose an increased risk of birth defects and should be avoided by pregnant women.
+Pregnant women and nursing mothers should discuss the use of PPIs with their health care provider.
+Recent studies suggest that PPIs pose an increased risk of birth defects and should be avoided by pregnant women.

 PPIs may interact with certain drugs, including: